Meltwater transport and mixing layer growth near the ice--ocean interface: Concluding remarks

 \section{Concluding remarks}

-We have examined the melt-driven convection beneath an ice–ocean interface.
-Consistent with previous studies {\citep{xue2024flow}}, our setting exhibits a subdiffusive-dominated regime at small $R_\rho$ and a diffusion-dominated regime at large $R_\rho$.
+We have examined the melt-driven convection beneath an ice\textendash ocean interface.
+Consistent with previous studies {\citep{xue2024flow}}, our setting exhibits a subdiffusive-dominated regime $\propto t^{-0.2}$ at small $R_\rho$ and a diffusion-dominated regime $\propto t^{-0.5}$ at large $R_\rho$ in the regulation of the thermal flux at the upper boundary.
 However, we find that the diffusive dynamics remain confined only to a thin interfacial layer, with the bulk flow evolving through a (turbulent) convective thermal layer.
-Regardless of the near-interface regime, the front of this layer grows super-diffusively as $L \propto t^{1.33}$ for all $R_\rho$ and $Le$.
-This scaling differs from the $t^2$ growth associated with Rayleigh--Taylor convection \citep{boffetta2017incompressible}, reflecting the presence of a rigid lid at the top boundary.
-The melting boundary condition controls the amount of salt in the bulk, with the fresh water input rate decreasing asymptotically as $R_\rho^{-1}$ for large density ratios.
-While strongly idealised, our setting therefore exhibits a non-trivial interplay between a diffusive interfacial layer and a turbulent interior, emphasising the role of turbulence in regulating meltwater transport in high-salinity environments.
+Regardless of the near-interface regime, the front of the turbulent layer grows super-diffusively as $L \propto t^{4/3}$ for all $R_\rho$ and $Le$.
+This scaling differs from the $t^2$ growth associated with Rayleigh\textendash Taylor convection \citep{chertkov2003phenomenology,boffetta2017incompressible}, reflecting the presence of a rigid lid at the top boundary.
+The melting boundary condition controls the solutal flux in the convective mixing layer. \so In particular, for large density ratios, only a fraction $\propto R_\rho^{-1}$ of the meltwater input flux contributes to the solutal convective flux in the bulk.

+While strongly idealised, our setting showcases a non-trivial interplay between a diffusive meltwater boundary layer and a convective interior.
+The interfacial layer is governed by double-diffusive effects, while turbulent transport drives the bulk.
+The simplicity of the setting, which represents meltwater input as a nonlinear boundary condition without explicitly resolving phase transitions, allows to decipher the governing scaling laws.
+In short, the physics related to the interfacial boundary layer exhibits strong dependence on $Le$ and $R_\rho$, while that related to convective effects is largely universal.
+Our simulations suggest a constant-flux scenario across the turbulent mixing layer, implying in particular that the subdiffusive evolution of Nusselt at the boundary $\propto t^{-0.2}$ is a finite-Reynolds effect, likely reflective of an asymptotic regime characterised by a constant-Nusselt meltwater input.